 Feilding Wastewater Treatment Plant Upgrade

-The Feilding wastewater treatment plant, located on Kawakawa Road to the south of Feilding, was built in 1967.
+Parts of the Feilding wastewater network date back to 1905.
+The Feilding wastewater treatment plant (WWTP), located on Kawakawa Road to the south of Feilding, was built in 1967.
 Prior to this plant being built, sewage was treated in a large septic tank.

 The treatment plant has been upgraded over the years in response to increasing domestic/industrial demand and more stringent environmental standards.
 Significant reductions of loads discharged to the river have already been achieved: DRP (99%), E.coli (98%), CBOD5 (35%) and suspended solids (70%).
 Remaining upgrade works will target further significant reductions in SIN (ammonia and nitrate N) and optimisation of irrigation to maximise land application.